sherii190/Full-Stack-Login-Flow-with-JWT-Authentication/README.md

 ## Deployment

 Follow best practices for deploying Next.js and Node.js applications to a production environment.
 Make sure to configure the necessary environment variables.

-Feel free to contribute to this project.
-Please read the CONTRIBUTING.md file for details on the code of conduct and the process for submitting pull requests.